 This all sounds exciting, but how do you get there?
 How do service organizations harness the power of IoT and realize the potential of connecting the product and services infrastructure?

-Recently, Sumair Dutta, Chief Customer Officer with The Service Council, led a webinar on how to increase service and business value with the IoT that featured recent research data, along with perspectives from service thought leaders at Mettler Toledo, Gerber Scientific and PTC.
+Recently, Sumair Dutta, former Chief Customer Officer with The Service Council, led a webinar on how to increase service and business value with the IoT that featured recent research data, along with perspectives from service thought leaders at Mettler Toledo, Gerber Scientific and PTC.

 The topic of the webinar generated good insight on what the market is saying about the value of IoT in service and what service organizations are doing today to build a business case for investment in IoT and plan and execute a strategy around it.